 If you don’t have a surplus, you might need to tackle your expenses.
-Separate out those that are essential (such as rent, food and utility bills) from your discretionary expenses such as new clothes, gym memberships and eating out.
-Once you’ve identified these, you can consider which you can cut back on – perhaps you cancel your pay TV subscriptions, swap the gym for home exercise or compare providers to see if there are savings to be made when it comes to utility bills.
-AMP’s expense planner calculator can help.
+Separate essential expenses (such as rent, food and utility bills) from your discretionary expenses (such as new clothes, gym memberships and eating out).
+Consider which you can cut back, or compare providers for utility bills to see if there are savings to be made.
+Our expense planner calculator can help.

 Consolidate your debts

-If one of your expenses is paying off debts such as credit cards or a personal loan, you could consider consolidating these to minimise your interest repayments and try to clear them as quickly as possible to avoid paying unnecessary interest.
+If one of your expenses is paying off debts such as credit cards or a personal loan, consider consolidating these to minimise your interest repayments.
 Not having any outstanding debts could also make it easier for you to qualify for a home loan.

 Saving for a deposit takes time and discipline.
-But reaching your goal of buying a home usually makes the short-term sacrifices worthwhile.
+But reaching your goal of buying a home can make the short-term sacrifices worthwhile.

 The credit provider for all banking products is AMP Bank Limited ABN 15 081 596 009, AFSL and Australian Credit Licence 234517.
 Approval is subject to AMP Bank guidelines.
 Terms and conditions apply and are available at amp.com.au/bankterms or by calling 13 30 30.
 Fees and charges are payable.